Marya Freund

-Marya Freund (12 December 1876 – 21 May 1966) was a German Empire French soprano.
+Marya Freund (12 December 1876 – 21 May 1966) was a German-born French soprano.

 Career

 She studied violin with Pablo de Sarasate, then singing with Henri Criticos and Raymond Zur Mühlen.
-In 1913 she took part in the creation of Arnold Schönberg's Gurrelieder in Vienna and became the appointed interpreter of the Pierrot lunaire.
+In 1913 she took part in the creation of Arnold Schoenberg's Gurrelieder in Vienna and became the appointed interpreter of the Pierrot lunaire.
 Her repertoire, especially that of the 20th, included Gustav Mahler, Gabriel Fauré, Claude Debussy, Maurice Ravel, Igor Stravinsky, Francis Poulenc, Karol Szymanowski.
 She worked within the circle of Satie, Cocteau and Les Six, appearing in the premiere of Satie's Socrate in 1920.